 Let’s be honest, stuff happens in life that we are unprepared for and sometimes there is no other way than taking money from your RRSP to meet that challenge.
 I am not talking about those situations.
 I am talking about the person who uses their RRSPs to go on holidays, buy a quad or pay off a debt.
 When a withdrawal is done withholding tax is taken off the sum of money withdrawn.
 10% on the first 5000, 20% on 5001 to 15,000 and 30% on 15,001 and above.
 You can see that to get 5000 net you will take a 20% hit.
 Depending on what the redeemer is using the money for they are probably buying an asset that will decrease in value and have no positive effect on their future income in retirement.

 Related article: Understanding withholding tax

 We are in a society of instant gratification, “I want it now, and I don’t want to wait.”
-Money is cheap with low interest rates.
+Money is cheap with low-interest rates.
 Spend, Spend, And Spend.
 Retirement is a long way out and I will have time to catch up.
-Time passes by quickly and any ad hoc withdrawal from a RRSP to meet a gratification, a want not a need, will have a detrimental effect on a person’s retirement plan.
+Time passes by quickly and any ad hoc withdrawal from an RRSP to meet a gratification, want not a need, will have a detrimental effect on a person’s retirement plan.
 Before you know it, you will be 60-65 and will not have enough money to retire and more than likely not have whatever it was that you purchased with that withdrawal many years before.

 Related article: Principles of Saving Money

 Saving money is hard.
 It requires discipline and vision and yes a saver may have to forgo some short term spontaneous purchases.
-Save for your fun in a non registered savings account or a product like a TFSA.
+Save for your fun in a non-registered savings account or a product like a TFSA.
 Your future income in your senior years should be left in your RRSPs.
 You can do both, it is a choice.